OzzyMalv/interview_questions_for_company/README.md

 * Is this a new role that has been created?
 * What's my main responsibility would be?
 * Do you expect the main responsibilities for this position to change in the next six months to a year?
+* What are the skills and experiences you’re looking for in an ideal candidate?
 * Can you tell me about the team I’ll be working with?
 * What size of the team?
 * How many QA's do you have in team?